 Find out how your brain sends signals to your arms, legs and how they send signals back to the brain below:

-Dr. Amie Gregory, DC, CCEP is a specialist in sports and wellness chiropractic in San Francisco and San Carlos, CA. Since your muscles are attached to your spinal bones and get messages from your brain.
+Dr. Amie Gregory, DC, CCEP is a specialist in sports and wellness chiropractic in San Francisco, CA. Your muscles are attached to your spinal bones and get messages from your brain.
 To make sure they all work together, she will work on your spinal column and extremities safely and accurately.
-She incorporates drop table making it easier on your body and uses soft tissue tools like SASTM (Graston) and use Cold Laser therapy to help your nerves heal and decrease inflammation.
+She incorporates drop table making it easier on your body and uses soft tissue tools like SASTM and Cold Laser therapy to accelerate healing and decrease inflammation.
 Make an appointment today!